 Their early history is largely undocumented; however, they are mentioned as a progenitor of the Kerry Blue Terrier.
 In 1937 they were granted official breed status in Ireland.
 The English Kennel Club recognized the breed in 1943, and in 1946 the first Wheaten Terrier came to America.
 They did not instantly catch the public’s attention, but instead they took their time building a firm basis of support.
 In 1973 the AKC granted recognition.
 The Soft Coated Wheaten Terrier has remained a breed of only moderate popularity.

-The Wheaten makes a playful companion at home and a fun-loving partner in the field.
-He is affectionate, congenial and much gentler than most terriers.
-He is generally responsive to his family's wishes but can be headstrong at times.
+The Wheaten Terrier is a playful companion.
+They are often affectionate, congenial, and much gentler than most terriers.
+They are generally responsive to their family but can be headstrong at times.
 They are generally good and patient with children (although some may be overly boisterous with small children) and usually very friendly with other household dogs and pets.
-He may dig or jump.
+They may dig or jump.
 They can be one of the quietest terriers, barking only for real alarms.

 This is an athletic dog that needs a good daily workout, either in the form of a moderate to long walk or an invigorating game in the yard.
-He should be allowed loose only in a safe area because he still loves to hunt and chase.
-The Wheaten is best suited as an indoor dog.
-His long coat needs brushing or combing every two days.
-As a nonshedding dog, loose hair becomes entangled in the coat and will mat if not combed out.
-Bathing and trimming every other month is necessary to maintain the desirable coat and silhouette; pets can be better managed if their coats are clipped to about 3 inches, but then they lose the breed's typical outline.
+They should be allowed loose only in a safe area or fenced yard because they are prone to chase.
+Their long coat needs brushing or combing every two days.
+As a nonshedding dog, loose hair becomes entangled in their coat and will mat if not combed out.
+Bathing and trimming every other month is necessary to maintain their health and they may require some professional grooming.

-Major concerns: protein wasting diseases (PLE and PLN)
+- Major concerns: protein losing diseases (PLE and PLN)

-Suggested tests: blood and urine protein screens, eye, (hip), (cardiac)
+- Suggested tests: blood and urine protein screens, eye, hip